dgerzhoy/Nested_MIMD_SIMD/README.md

         allocating queues, compiling kernels, and important global buffers. utils.[h|cpp]
         Provides some utility functions including file IO for the kernel files, and timers for recording performance.
+	EventStats.[h|cpp]
+		Some openCL event handling functions.
+	kernel.[h|cpp]
+		Kernel argument structure

 ## Benchmark Directory

-Each benchmark contains not only the normal files the benchmark is implemented in (e.g. MD.cpp, fft6.cpp) but also a custom (per benchmark) structure CL_Buffers_t defined in the commBuffer.[h|cpp] files.
+Each benchmark contains not only the normal files the benchmark is implemented in (e.g. MD.cpp, fft6.cpp) but also a custom (per benchmark) structure CL_Buffers_t defined in the commBuffer.[h|cpp] files (save for 367.imagick which has this code embedded in magick_resize.cpp).

     commBuffer.[h|cpp]
         CL_Buffers_t is used first to hold/manage SVM pointers.
             Any parameters to the GPU kernel must be SVM pointers, so that they can be updated any time a low-latency launch is desired.

-        Some benchmark specific non-GPU arrays and variables are also kept in this structure for convinience.
+        Some benchmark specific non-GPU arrays and variables are also kept in this structure for convenience.

         The structure also defines several functions that setup the low-latency launch system (daemon), and schedule (launch) kernels to it.

     Kernels.cl
         This file contains the GPU launch daemon, which is a wrapper around the actual GPU kernel we wish to execute on the GPU.

+# Reconstructing SPEC Benchmarks

+Because of copyright and distribution issues, we cannot provide our full altered SPEC benchmarks.
+Thus in each of the SPEC benchmark directories there are no source files included.

+Instead, there is a patch file e.g. 372.smithwa.Nested_372_smithwa.omp2012.v1.0.tar.xz

+This was created using SPEC2012's makesrcalt utility.

+Thus you must have a copy of SPEC OMP 2012 (and SPEC OMP 2001 for 330.art) in order to reconstruct these benchmarks.

+Reconstruction is achieved using a provided script in each spec benchmark directory:
+    e.g. reconstruct_372_smithwa.sh

+Instructions for its use are in the header of these scripts, but generally:

+    source reconstruct_script.sh <SPEC_ROOT_PATH> <PATH TO DUMP SRC> <PATCH_PATH>

+e.g.
+    source reconstruct_372_smithwa.sh $SPEC ./ 372.smithwa.Nested_372_smithwa.omp2012.v1.0.tar.xz

+Note that the script must be sourced and the second two options are optional, with defaults in the current directory.

 # Compiling